How to plan and optimize your business and website structure

 Representation of the company structure in the content strategy and the website structure

 At first glance, the structural setup of your company doesn't seem particularly relevant to customers.
 But what if prospective customers want to find out about you and your portfolio of services?
-Then you need to understand, at least in essence, how your solutions are made up.
+Then you need to understand, at least in essence, how your solutions are put together.

 The first point of contact for obtaining information about your offer is your website structure.
-In order to find your way within the company, product and website structure, the main navigation is of central importance.
+To find your way within the company, product and website structure, the main navigation is of central importance.
 Therefore, it should be clear and concise.
 It is the basis of the content strategy on the website.

-If possible, limit your website structure to the following items.
+If possible, limit the structure of your website to the following items.
 They form the basis of a clear menu and should not be drowned by too many other lists in the mass.

 In the following, the menu structure of the software company Dassault Systèmes will be used as an example.